Preteen Suicide Pact Claims Life Of Third Girl, Town Struggles For Answers, Declares State Of Emergency

 A third preteen died in an alleged suicide pact discovered last summer, and it has resulted in a “mental crisis” among dozens of other children.
-Consequently, the Wapekeka First Nation declared a state of emergency as the community grapples with the disturbing adolescence deaths.
+Consequently, the Wapekeka First Nation declared a state of emergency as the community grapples with the disturbing adolescent deaths.

 Based on New York Daily News reports, Jenera Roundsky, 12, died last week after taking her own life.
 Her lifeless remains were found near an outdoor rink.
 Authorities declared the cause of death was an apparent suicide.